This post may contain affiliate links. Please read our disclosure policy.

 Next time I’ll make a half-batch in my 2-Quart slow cooker and may try brown rice to make it a little healthier.

-How Many Calories and WW Points in this Creamy Rice Pudding?
+How Many Calories and WW Points in Creamy Low Fat Slow Cooker Rice Pudding?

-According to my calculations, each serving has 146 calories and:
+According to my calculations, each serving has about 146 calories.

 5 SmartPoints (Green plan)